TNA Impact results (7/25): Moore's review of Nic Nemeth's first appearance as TNA Champion, Jordynne Grace and PCO vs. Ash By Elegance and Hammerstone, Josh Alexander addresses his actions at Slammiversary - Pro Wrestling Dot Net

 Ace hit Curtis with a Swanton.
 The pin was broken.
 ABC took out Myers and Eddie at ringside.
 Moose tried to Spear Matt, but accidentally Speared Curtis while the referee was distracted with Alisha.
 Hendry gave Moose a clothesline.
 Hardy hit JDC with a Twist of Fate.
 Bey hit JDC with a Splash for the victory.

-Chris Bey, Ace Austin, and Matt Hardy defeated The System and JDC via pinfall in 18:24 of on-air time.
+Chris Bey, Ace Austin, and Matt Hardy defeated Brian Myers, Eddie Edwards, and JDC via pinfall in 18:24 of on-air time.

 Impact closed with the babyfaces standing tall…